guyera/ss-osu-system/umd_test_score/README.md

 The scoring script writes its outputs to a scoring results directory.
 There is a `test_id.log` file with image-by-image results for each test, and a `summary.log` file that summarizes results.

+There is also a `confusion.pdf` file with confusion matrices.
+Two confusion matrices are output for each of S, O, and V, where the rows display the true classes and the columns the classes that the system predicted in its top-ranked tuple.
+The first matrix in each pair is normalized by row, so showing percentage-wise the relative weights of each system output.
+The second matrix shows raw counts for each cell.
+(If the same image occurs in more than one test or multiple times in a given test, each occurrence is counted in the confusion matrices.)

+### Generating Image Symlinks Classified by True and Predicted Classes
+If you supply the flag `--save_symlinks` and also supply the argument `--databset_root` with the path to your local copy of the UMD data, the scoring results directory will also contain an `images` directory with a tree of category subdirectories and with leaf directories that contain symlinks to each image in the tests run that has the given true and predicted classes.
+(Since the tests can contain duplicates, the image directories may contain fewer entries than the associated cells in the confusion matrices.)

+The top level categorical split is by the true (annotated) class with the second level for the predicted class.
+For example, `images/S/true_02_dog/pred_04_person/pred_04_horse/image_00741.jpg -> <path>`
+is a symlink in the directory for images whose true S value was dog but where the system's top-ranked triple predicted the S as horse.
+The V portion of the tree is split into V-S and V-SO to distinguish images for which only an S box was specified from those where both S and O boxes were provided.
+According to the UMD rules, when only the S box is provided, the V should always be tagged with id 0 =`novel/unknown`.
+(But note that 11 image in the UMD training data are acknowledged errors that do not follow this rule.)